thebwilliams22/BigDreamz-Redesign/README.md

 2. Started the process of creating the main landing page for the website.

 #### December 10, 2025
-1. Completed addition of about section
+1. Completed initial design and implementation of all sections, including
-2. Started implementation of sports section cards for sports related services
+   2. about section
+   3. graphic design section
+   4. basketball skillz section
+   5. booking contact section
+6. Next steps: Insert all pictures to replace stand-in images
+7. Final step will be to publish the new page